aebarthyi/CSE293_AB_OL/hw1/README.md

 Be aware of endianness.
 You may send the length and the data as either big-endian or little-endian.

 **In your report, denote what opcodes you picked for each instruciton.**

-**Take a screenshot of your Python script successfully connecting to the FPGA and sending packets.**

 **In your report, describe any difficulties faced in this section.**